SejalParche04/GA4-Customer-Behavior-Revenue-Analysis/README.md

 ## 📌 Project Overview

 This project analyzes customer behavior data from the Google Analytics 4 (GA4) dataset using BigQuery and SQL.
-The objective is to understand how users interact with an e-commerce website, identify conversion bottlenecks, measure customer retention, and generate business recommendations that improve revenue and user engagement.
+The objective is to understand how users interact with an e-commerce website, identify conversion bottlenecks, and generate business recommendations that improve revenue and user engagement.

 ---